halilergul1/QA-app/README.md

      pytest
      ```
 These steps will help you set up the development environment, run the application, and execute tests efficiently.
 Adjust the commands according to your specific configurations if necessary.

+## Directory Structure

+This section provides an overview of the main directories and files in this repository, explaining how they contribute to the project.

+### 📂  `Base Directory`
+- **app.py**: The entry point of the program.
+Contains the main functionalities executed when the project is run via FAST api.
+- **IndexManager.py**: Contains the IndexManager class with attributes and methods handling index loading, index initialization, creation, query engine creation and formatting output
+- **ingest.py**: Implements the data ingestion part from pdfs into llamaindex nodes
+- **index.py**: Takes the generated nodes and setup a Elasticsearch vector store and assemble a query engine of llamaindex.
+- **querying.py**: Takes a query and generates a response.
+- **evaluate.py**: Generates synthetic data out of document nodes for model evaluation via RelevancyEvaluator.
+- **e2e_test.py**: contains methods for end-to-end test cases covering different possible scenarious while taking user queries etc.
+- **config.py**: contains the configuration variables for the model.

+### 📂 `/Documentation`
+- **Description**: Includes a single pdf file that explains the experiments and the final solution method.

+### 📂 `/pdfs`
+- **Description**: Includes data files (which are shared pdf files) used in the project.

+### 📂 `/experiments`
+- **Description**: Includes py notebooks that come with 2-3 different solutions for the QA task.
+The file semanticChunker.ipynb is the final solution method.
+The details were explained in experiments.pdf

+### 📂 `/manual-test`
+- **Description**: Contains index checker and loader files that implement the main pipeline with hardcoded variables.

+### 📂 `/results`
+- **Description**: It only includes raw results of RelevancyEvaluator of the final method/solution (semanticChunker)

+### 📄 `README.md`
+- **Description**: Provides an overview of the project, installation instructions, and usage examples.

+### 📄 `.gitignore`
+- **Description**: Specifies intentionally untracked files to ignore.